bhowiebkr/laser-level-webcam/README.md

 # Install

-Binary installer can be downloaded on PiPI
+Binary installer can be downloaded on PyPI
 ```shell
 pip install laser-level-webcam==1.0.0
 ```